-The Rilao Remote Viewing Protocol (RRVP) is a collaborative worldbuilding game.
-Initially produced for the 2014 Science of Fiction conference in Los Angeles, the RRVP uses a card deck and ruleset to scaffold participants through a storytelling and making process.
-A website collects the output of this process in real-time, enabling participants to watch live as the fictional world of Rilao emerges from their collective imagination.
+The Rilao Remote Viewing Protocol (RRVP) is a collaborative worldbuilding game produced for the 2014 Science of Fiction conference in Los Angeles.
+The RRVP used a card deck and ruleset to scaffold participants through a storytelling and making process; a website collected the output of this process in real-time, enabling participants to watch live as the fictional world of Rilao emerged from their collective imagination.

 From the Guidebook Introduction

 Welcome to the Rilao Advanced Research Center (RARC).
 Using our newly-developed Rilao Remote Viewing Protocol (RRVP), your team will psychomediate visits to Rilaoan locales in at least 5 different time periods over a 150 year time span.
 Your objective is to return from those visits with descriptions and illustrations of the things, people, and practices you observe.
 In Phase I of the Protocol (“the call”), you will produce brief descriptions of things, people, and practices; in Phase II of the Protocol (“the response”), you will expand on descriptions created by other teams, illustrating them with images, stories, and other kinds of media.
 You will then upload this material to a website, from which a book will be produced for publication and international release.

 As with so much of Rilaoan technology, your intuition is critical to the functioning of the RRVP.
 The RRVP is a guide.
 It will lead your imagination to places and times you have never visited before.
 As someone who has only recently learned of Rilao’s existence, your imagination is uniquely positioned to access details about Rilaoan culture without the kinds of interference from expectation and prior knowledge suffered by native Rilaoans.
 We are entrusting you to help us gain insight into our world.

 Creative Direction: Alex McDowell and Jeff Watson